Nikorokia/HTTPinCS_2018/README.md

 "Perhaps the most challenging aspect of this project is handling concurrency of multiple clients visiting the website at the same time.
 Your solution to this will depend on the language you choose, but will require that you properly synchronize access to shared data.
 The easiest approach may be to use a single global lock which you will acquire before reading or write your issue data structure and release after."

 ## Project Submission
-I chose to write my version in C#.
+I chose to write my version in C#, basing my project on the code presented by the brilliant David Jeske at [CodeProject](https://www.codeproject.com/Articles/137979/Simple-HTTP-Server-in-C).

 ### Building: